Cwmbran railway station: New station

 The present station was opened by British Rail on 12 May 1986.
 It is situated around 300 yd to the south of Lower Pontnewydd railway station which closed to passengers on 9 June 1958 and to goods on 25 January 1965.

 Facilities

 Refurbished facilities at the station were officially opened by Rhodri Morgan AM on Friday 14 March 2008.
 This included a larger car park, a new ticket hall, modern sheltered seating areas and new live departure boards like those seen at Newport.
 The booking office is open six days per week; there is also a self-service ticket machine on offer for use or to collect advance purchase tickets.
 Automatic announcements and timetable poster boards offer train running information in addition to the CIS displays mentioned.
 Level access is on offer to each side, though for the southbound platform, this requires a long detour via public roads (the footbridge linking the platforms has steps).

+Construction work is currently underway to install an accessible footbridge with lifts by the end of Summer 2024 as part of and with funding from the Department for Transport's "Access for All" programme.
+On 1 December 2024, the old footbridge was removed and the new fully accessible footbridge was opened.

 In addition to this, Torfaen County Borough Council have funded a limited Number 4 bus that serves the town centre and suburbs of Cwmbran, which is currently operated by Stagecoach in South Wales.